 2. Conflict With the Personal Representative

 If one sibling is appointed as the personal representative (executor), others may worry about transparency or fairness.
-Concerns may include:
+These types of sibling probate conflicts often involve:

 - Slow communication